 In addition to these achievements, we are proud that CWS was able to pledge a generous donation of SCR1 million to the Disaster Relief Fund in the wake of the explosion in Providence.
 This commitment reflects our ongoing dedication to making a positive impact and providing crucial assistance where it is needed the most.
 At CWS, we believe in not only shaping the future but also supporting communities in times of need.

 In 2022, we achieved groundbreaking milestones that shaped our trajectory.
 Starting off the year by welcoming Mr. D’Offay as our Chief Executive Officer on February 21, 2022, who brought visionary leadership to the forefront.

-In March, The Seychelles Cable Systems Company Ltd (SCS) landed the Pakistan & East Africa Connecting Europe (PEACE) at Perseverance Island in Seychelles.
+March saw The Seychelles Cable Systems Company Ltd (SCS) land the Pakistan & East Africa Connecting Europe (PEACE) at Perseverance Island, enhancing our international connectivity.

 Cable & Wireless launches the first and only 5G network in Seychelles!

 Cable & Wireless Seychelles is 100% local.
 In November 2019, CWS is purchased from Liberty Latin America by a group of Seychellois investors, making one of Seychelles’ largest companies local.

 CWS celebrates 125 years in operation.
 CWS also won its second consecutive loyalty award in London for the campaign ‘Help to Hear’.